FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpcep_endpoint.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the VPC endpoint.
   If omitted, the provider-level region will be used.
 Changing this creates a new VPC endpoint.

 * `service_id` - (Required, String, ForceNew) Specifies the ID of the VPC endpoint service.
   Changing this creates a new VPC endpoint.

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC where the VPC endpoint is to be created.
   Changing this creates a new VPC endpoint.

 * `network_id` - (Required, String, ForceNew) Specifies the network ID of the subnet in the VPC specified by `vpc_id`.
   Changing this creates a new VPC endpoint.

 * `ip_address` - (Optional, String, ForceNew) Specifies the IP address for accessing the associated VPC endpoint service.
   Only IPv4 addresses are supported.
 Changing this creates a new VPC endpoint.

-* `enable_dns` - (Optional, Bool, ForceNew) Specifies whether to create a private domain name.
+* `enable_dns` - (Optional, Bool) Specifies whether to create a private domain name.
 The default value is true.
-    Changing this creates a new VPC endpoint.

-* `enable_whitelist` (Optional, Bool, ForceNew) - Specifies whether to enable access control.
+* `enable_whitelist` (Optional, Bool) - Specifies whether to enable access control.
 The default value is false.
-    Changing this creates a new VPC endpoint.

 * `whitelist` (Optional, List, ForceNew) - Specifies the list of IP address or CIDR block, which can be accessed to the VPC endpoint.
 Changing this creates a new VPC endpoint.

+* `description` - (Optional, String, ForceNew) Specifies the description of the VPC endpoint.
+  Changing this creates a new VPC endpoint.

 * `tags` - (Optional, Map) The key/value pairs to associate with the VPC endpoint.

-## Attributes Reference
+## Attribute Reference

 In addition to all arguments above, the following attributes are exported: